 Under the Reimbursement Agreement, each Account Party is required to pledge eligible collateral having a value sufficient to cover all of its obligations under the Reimbursement Agreement, including reimbursement obligations for outstanding letters of credit issued for its account.
-Eligible collateral includes, among other things, redeemable preference shares issued to the Account Party that pledges RIHL shares as collateral must maintain additional unpledged RIHL shares that have a net asset value at least equal to 15% of the outstanding RIHL shares pledged by such Account Party pursuant to the Reimbursement Agreement.
+Eligible collateral includes, among other things, redeemable preference shares issued to the Account Parties by RIHL, a subsidiary of RenaissanceRe.
+Each Account Party that pledges RIHL shares a collateral must maintain additional unpledged RIHL shares that have a net asset value at least 15% of the outstanding RIHL shares pledged by such Account Party pursuant to the Reimbursement Agreement.
 In addition, RIHL shares having an aggregate net asset value equal to at least 15% of the net asset value of all outstanding RIHL shares must remain unencumbered.